 Need to convert a string in to an int in C#?
 That sort of task is trivial thanks to the TryParse method of the System.Int32 structure which is a standard part of the .NET Framework.
 TryParse does exactly what you need by taking a properly formatted string and converting it to an integer.
-The great… Thirsting to get the rest of “C# How To Convert String To Integer Value?”
-Click this!
+The great… Click this link to continue reading the remainder of this post

 .NET and C# provides the programmer with the bool (Boolean) data type to represent values that are true or false.
 Any need to represent a two-state mechanism, such as a light switch, can be represented by a bool, e.g. on or off, yes or no, and so on.
-C# bool Type Definition The intrinsic data… Yearning to read the rest of “C# What Is The Bool Data Type?”
-Click this!
+C# bool Type Definition The intrinsic data… Looking to read the rest of “C# What Is The Bool Data Type?”
+Use this link!

 Performing a simple sort of text strings that are all the same case, e.g. upper-case, is no more difficult in .NET than it is for sorting integers.
 The .NET method Array.Sort comes to our rescue by being able to sort objects that are derived from the base System.Array type.
 Sorting Strings Alphabetically This program sorts… Thirsting to get the rest of “C# Array.Sort Sorting Strings?”
 Use this link!

 The .NET framework provides a built-in method for sorting a portion of an array on the few occasions when you need it.
 Again, it is trivially easy to use, simply specifying the array to sort, the index of the element of where to start sorting from, and the number of elements to sort.
-Bear in… Click this link to read the remainder of “C# Array.Sort Range Of Elements Example.”
+Bear in… Click to read the remainder of the article

 All arrays in .NET are derived from the Array base type, making an array a system object.
 The System.Array type is an abstract base type so cannot itself be instantiated.
 But the System.Array base type can be used to obtain a reference to a previously declared array.
-Obtaining a reference to an array is trivial… Continue reading the rest of “C# Array.Sort Array Reference Example.”
+Obtaining a reference to an array is trivial… Click here to continue reading the rest of the post

 Sorting arrays in .NET is trivially easy.
 The Array.Sort method is very simple to use and one of the fastest implementations for doing a straight forward sort that you can make use of.
 For most of your array sorting requirements, this is the function you should be using.
-Sorting Of An Array This program sorts… Hankering to read the remainder of “C# Array.Sort Example?”
-Click this!
+Sorting Of An Array This program sorts… Looking to read the rest of “C# Array.Sort Example?”
+Click here!